 –Charity Table: Items, such as, pet beds, Christmas Stockings, Quilts of Valor, andother needs asked for by our Donation Chairperson.

-–Retreats: There are three–day retreats and one 3 1/2-night retreat during the year.
+–Retreats: There are two two-day retreats and one 3 1/2-night retreat during the year.
 Spaces are limited.

 –The business meeting starts at 9:30 followed by “Show and Tell” giving members a chance to show–off their quilts.